L1391/playlist-gen/README.md

 # playlist-gen
-Python files to make youtube playlists
+Python files to make youtube playlists when you don't want Spotify, Pandora, or a YouTube account.

+## requirements
+Python libraries tkinter, keyboard, time, random Browser with Ctrl-L url select shortcut and Ctrl-tab switch tabs shortcut (I use Firefox) File names playlist.txt in the same folder